idleberg/Bootstrap-Listr/README.md

 #### Bash script

 If for some reason you can't use Gulp, there is a bash script provided to perform most of the tasks.
-Run `./nulp.sh` and follow instructions.
-As with the Gulp tasks, you can use `./nulp.sh init`, `./nulp.sh setup` and `./nulp.sh theme` for individual steps of the script.
+Run `./setup.sh` and follow instructions.
+As with the Gulp tasks, you can use `./setup.sh init`, `./setup.sh setup` and `./setup.sh theme` for individual steps of the script.

 ### CDN

 Instead of running your dependencies locally, you can make use of various content delivery networks (CDN).
-Initialize your app using `gulp init` (or `nulp.sh init`) and edit `config.json` to suit your needs, like setting a [Bootswatch theme](#theming).
+Initialize your app using `gulp init` (or `setup.sh init`) and edit `config.json` to suit your needs, like setting a [Bootswatch theme](#theming).

 ## Deployment